-When you are a new parent, with the life of another human beings in your hands, it takes immense courage to go against the consensus.
+When you are a new parent, with the life of another human being in your hands, it takes immense courage to go against the consensus.
 It feels super risky.
 Everyone disapproves and they tell you so in really hurtful ways.
 And they fire difficult questions at you, demanding justification for the seemingly insane risk you are taking with your child’s life.
 And when you cannot immediately answer their arguments and questions, doubt can creep in, and if you feel isolated in your ideas, you might cave to the pressure to take the standard paternalistic approach instead of taking your child seriously.

 If parents knew that they could reject the paternalistic approach and it would not ruin their precious child’s life, many more would do so.
 If you cannot see that rejecting the status quo is not only right, but also will not have any disastrous unintended consequences, it feels safer to stick with the tradition of paternalistic coercion.

 So one of the reasons for this site is to give parents moral and philosophical support as they courageously choose to take their children seriously instead of going along with the standard coercive approach.

 The answer I have just given raises the question, why is it that even parents taking their children seriously sometimes say or do coercive things that are out of alignment with their non-coercive intentions?
 Probably all parents have experienced moments when it feels as if they were for a moment possessed.
 People talk about hearing their mother’s words coming out of their mouth – words they were determined never to say to their own children.
 Parents who vowed never to hit their own children find themselves hitting their child and feeling appalled that they did that.
 I myself inadvertently coerced one of my children by being so anxious about an upcoming education inspection by the local education authority, that my child felt compelled to ‘agree’ to a few reading lessons in the days leading up to the dreaded inspection.
 This is a common phenomenon.
 Why does that happen?
 See: Why did my mother’s coercive words fly out of my mouth?!